 3.3 Asset Account.
 You must open an Asset Account for purposes of securing the credit extended to you through your Card Account.
-The Asset Account will be maintained at a financial institution designated by Program Manager.
+The Asset Account will be maintained at a financial institution designated by Program Manager or (if applicable) your Platform Provider.
 Issuing Bank, Program Manager and (if applicable) Platform Provider may view and verify the balance of the Asset Account at any time.

 3.4 Identity Verification.
 You must provide information identifying you and your Principal Owners, Administrators, Authorized Users, and representatives and other information requested by Issuing Bank, Program Manager, and/or your Platform Provider from time to time in connection with the Program. your failure to promptly provide requested information may result in the immediate suspension or termination of your participation in the Program.
 Each time you provide such information, you represent and warrant that such information is true, accurate, complete, and current. you agree to keep all such information current and to notify Program Manager or your Platform Provider of any change affecting you, the nature of your business activities, or your Principal Owners, Administrators, Authorized Users, or representatives.
 You acknowledge that Issuing Bank, Program Manager and/or Platform Provider may use any information provided by you to screen and monitor you and your Principal Owners from time to time in connection with the Program, including to determine whether you or any of your Principal Owners or representatives is included on any U.S. Office of Foreign Asset Control (“OFAC”) or other governmental authority list.
 You represent, warrant, and agree that neither you nor your Principal Owners or representatives are or will be subject to any Law or list of any governmental authority that prohibits or limits their participation in the Program.